IRobL/myblog/_posts/2019-03-19-kubernetes-on-bare-metal.markdown

 ## Expose a Container to the host's network via ingress controllers

+So far, you've deployed your first app in the above section, but it was only accessible from users directly on the cluster.
+Remote machines could not reach our nginx server!
+To allow remote machines to access our pods, we use an `ingress`.
+There's a little overhead we need to tackle before we can get started though...

 - First make sure ingress is enabled with `microk8s.enable ingress`.
 - Create a simple web server deployment `kubectl run echoserver --image=gcr.io/google_containers/echoserver:1.4 --port=8080`
 - Create a service resource for our new deployment  `kubectl expose deployment echoserver --type=NodePort`
-- Now write an ingress rule to send requests that hit the cluster for the host named `hello.com` and :
+- Now write an ingress rule to send requests that hit the cluster addressed to the host named `hello.com` towards our new deployment:

 ```
 microk8s.kubectl apply -f - <<EOF